International Forum of Sovereign Wealth Funds: Overview

-As of February 2018 IFSWF had 32 members, including some of the world's largest sovereign wealth funds, like the China Investment Corporation, Kuwait Investment Authority, and the Abu Dhabi Investment Authority.
+As of February 2026 IFSWF had 38 members, including some of the world's largest sovereign wealth funds, like the China Investment Corporation, Kuwait Investment Authority, and the Abu Dhabi Investment Authority.
 It was set up by the funds, so they could come together and create an organisation to promote best practice within their field.
 Its focus is "to exchange views on issues of common interest and to facilitate an understanding of sovereign wealth funds' activities and of the Santiago Principles".

 The 24 Santiago Principles are a voluntary standard of best practice principles and practices endorsed by the IFSWF members for the management of the Sovereign Wealth Funds.
 Its member funds collectively have about $5.5 trillion under management, representing 80% of assets managed by sovereign funds globally.

 When established the IFSWF formalized a limited number of partnerships with world-leading financial and academic partners.
 The inaugural meeting of IFSWF was held in Baku, Azerbaijan, and it was hosted by the State Oil Fund of Azerbaijan and the government of Azerbaijan.
 In 2016, the IFSWF and Standards Board for Alternative Investments establish a mutual observer relationship to share knowledge and experience with the objective to raise Standards in the financial industry.

 Looking at the most recently published accounts at Companies House, IFSWF Limited made a net profit of £176,758 GBP as of December 31, 2015.
 This included a nonrefundable capital transfer from the IMF in relation to accumulated membership fees of £884,194 GBP.
 The accounts are generated in accordance with the International Financial Reporting Standards.

+Members

+As of February 2026, there were 39 full members and seven associate members of IFSWF.